dandersonw/ai2-blog-post/es-plugin/post.md

-Semantic Scholar uses Elasticsearch as the core component in the search engine.
-Naturally we needed a query,
-so we hand crafted one that did a serviceable job.
-About six months ago we embarked on an effort to improve search relevance but encountered difficulty making the changes we wanted with the functionality available out of the box in Elasticsearch.
-Out of the box
+Semantic Scholar is an academic search engine for scientists, which means that relevance and ranking are core components of the site.
+We use Elasticsearch to power our search experience, and for a long time we relied on a handcrafted query that did a reasonable job with our initial corpus of computer science papers.

+As we scaled up, though,
-Elasticsearch doesn't provide support for expressing complicated models, or for an easy model training workflow.
+we realized we needed more than what Elasticsearch can provide out of the box - it doesn't provide support for expressing complicated models, or for an easy model training workflow.
-We therefore developed a plugin to extend that functionality to include a more normalized machine learning environment, i.e. evaluating arbitrary models on features from feature templates and featurizing training datasets for training without a cluster.
+We therefore built a plugin to extend that default functionality to include a more normalized machine learning environment, i.e. evaluating arbitrary models on features from feature templates and featurizing training datasets for training without a cluster.
 # The Problem

 If we look at an official